dhonysilva/abacate/README.md

 +--------------------+
 ```

-Stating folder.
+Staging folder.
 When running the `dbt build` command, it creates the underlying tables into the `dev.duckdb` database.

 The tables created are: